saberblackstar/devfeeinterceptor/README.md

 ![Example](https://i.imgur.com/Kl4JVan.png)

 ## Is this a scam?
 Of course not.
-We know the internet is full of NoDevFee scams.
-Our team made this software to help the community.
-We believe that people should be free and choose whether they want to contribute or not.
+We all know the internet is full of NoDevFee scams.
+I made this software to help the community, believing that people should be free and choose whether they want to contribute or not.

 ## Does it contain virus?
 Absolutely not.
 Here’s the virustotal report: